hiryou/pandora_extractor/README.md

-pandora_downloader
+pandora_extractor
 ==================

-A Python program which authorizes a user's Pandora account, extracts a list of songs from a specific station and downloads the corresponding flv files found from Youtube
+A Python program helps massively download music from your Pandora stations.
+Just give it your Pandora username and your're all set!